ksnow-be/Push_swap/README.md

 # PUSH_SWAP

 Another school project.

-The main goal of it is make one of two stacks sorted by using the second one.
+The goal of this project is to sort stack A using stack B.

-**(macOS is only supported)**
+The only difference from the known sorting methods is the presence of **special rules** of the algorithm and the **speed of execution.**

 [`push_swap.en.pdf`]